hoqwe/Python-Tkinter-Game-of-Life/README.md

 And other approaches:
 - **NumPy** (fast next cell states computation) + **Pillow** (fast image generation): about 5x faster than the current approach, but requires installing those libraries.
 - Image generation by Tkinter: 2x slower than the current approach, but x2 faster for rendering 1 px cells (which is still unplayable).
-Also, it requires creating a HUGE string for each frame (e.g., `{#rrggbb #rrggbb} {#rrggbb #rrggbb}"` - that's just 4 pixels out of 400x400 = 160,000) which then has to be PARSED back by Tkinter.
+Also, it requires creating a HUGE string for each frame (e.g., `"{#rrggbb #rrggbb} {#rrggbb #rrggbb}"` - that's just 4 pixels out of 400x400 = 160,000) which then has to be PARSED back by Tkinter.
 Not worth it.

-Source: trust me bro (I checked all of those on my own)
+Source: trust me bro (I checked all of those on my own).

 ## About the code
 The code is all in one file, yes.
 I use the MVC (Model-View-Controller) pattern to separate logic: